jcfdeb/py-phone-caller/README.md

-# pdm-second-project
+# Not ready to be used in easily way...

-A Web Interface for the 'py-phone-caller'
+A Web Interface for the 'py-phone-caller' was added.